 Unitarian Universalist Association Common Read, 2010-11

 A flexible guide by Gail Forsyth-Vail invites UU groups into a single session or several meetings to process Margaret Regan's 2010 Beacon Press book, The Death of Josseline.
 The book explores ethical, moral, and spiritual challenges presented by complex immigration issues, using stories from the US/Mexico border.
 Regan calls us to the religious act of bearing witness to brutality and despair along with extraordinary courage and commitment.

-- Discussion Guide: The Gift of Faith (PDF, 2 pages)
+- The Gift of Faith (PDF, 2 pages)

 Reflection and discussion questions by Judith A. Frediani will help a group process Jeanne Harrison Nieuwejaar's slim, profound book for religious professionals, lay leaders, and parents on children's faith development and spiritual lives.
 The book is sold by inSpirit Book & Gift Shop.

-- Discussion Guide: Understanding the World's Religions: A Study Guide to Huston Smith's The World's Religions (PDF, 31 pages)
+- Understanding the World's Religions: A Study Guide to Huston Smith's The World's Religions (PDF)

 Nine sessions by the Rev. Gary Kowalski guide an adult group to explore the world's major faith traditions through the lens of Huston Smith's The World's Religions: Our Great Wisdom Traditions (San Francisco: Harper, 1991).